-The switch Import (CD symbol with an arrow) allows you to import texts written on a computer for titling (for instance, a text from an e-mail with a customer's preferred credits text).
+The switch "Text-Import" allows you to import texts written on a computer for titling (for instance, a text from an e-mail with a customer's preferred credits text).
 This saves work and prevents typos.
-The system supports the standard text formats ASCII and UNICODE.
-When saving a text from a word processing package, the text must be saved accordingly.
-In order to make sure that even unusual characters are imported correctly (such as the Euro symbol), we recommend that you use the UNICODE format.
+The system supports the standard text formats ASCII.